VladimirEdouard/VladimirEdouard/README.md

 - 👋 Hi, I’m @VladimirEdouard
 - 👀 I’m interested in ...
-Electrical Engineering, AI Infrastructure, HPC, and Automotive Engineering
+Cars, Cameras, and Computers
 - 🌱 I’m currently learning ...
-AI Infrastructure and Automotive Engineering
+Electrical Engineering, AI Infrastructure, and Automotive Engineering
 - 💞️ I’m looking to collaborate on ... any of the above.
 - 📫 How to reach me ... vje013@gmail.com
 - 😄 Pronouns: ...
 He/Him